pay-theory/payment-components/src/DEVREADME.md

 The createPaymentFields initializing function has been replaced with create.
 The create function no longer requires a clientID to be passed and allows you to set a feeMode.

 The initTransaction function has been replaced with transact.
-The transact function allows you to pass in the tags at the time of payment for more time to collect data before having to pass them.
+The transact function allows you to pass in the metadata at the time of payment for more time to collect data before having to pass them.

 ## License